dreger/audacious.blog/content/essays/ipad-magic-keyboard.md

 The trackpad feels nice and exquisitely engineered given its size.
 In practice, I didn't mind the smaller size, but I did find my finger running off the edge until my muscle memory was rewired.
 Two software preferences helped make the experience near perfect: turning the tracking speed all the way up and enabling tap-to-click.
 Once I had those settings tuned, I didn't think much about the trackpad after that.

-(In case you're wondering, Trackpad Notions Per Hour is my only litmus test for this type of the hardware, by the way.
+(In case you're wondering, Trackpad Notions Per Hour is my only litmus test for this type of hardware, by the way.
 And the only passing grade is zero.)

 ## Hinge